ruimp/adventofcode24/README.md

-Advent of Code 24 in Rust
+# Advent of Code 24

+Solving AoC 2024 in Rust